Funny Poems About Poems or Poems Funny Poems

 I write again.

-Categories: art, humor, humorous, parody, poems, poetry, poets,
+Categories: art, humor, humorous, parody, poems, poetry

 Vomit